AntonioPeinado/git-course/07-information.md

 ## License

-To specify a `License` for yourproject users, add a file called `LICENSE`, by default your code only belongs to you as long as you can demostrate that you are the author.
+To specify a `License` for your project users, add a file called `LICENSE`, by default your code only belongs to you as long as you can demonstrate that you are the author.

 If using GitHub you can click on `Create new file` from your repository main page and type `LICENSE` as its name, you will notice that a button appears with the label `Choose a license template`.
 Click on it and you will find the information related to a license accompanied by a resume.